 Color, Apple's Final Cut Studio 2 color-grading tool, is integral for professional color correction and grading.
 In Getting Started with Apple Color, Apple Certified Instructor Robbie Carman explains and demonstrates how to use Color's features for best results with projects started in Final Cut Pro.
 Learn how to make primary and secondary corrections to improve or fix noise, color, and detail discrepancies.
 Exercise files accompany the tutorials.

-Hi!
-Welcome to lynda.com Getting Started with Apple Color.
-I am Robbie Carman.
-First thing's first.
-I am so excited to start to explore Color with you.
-And I know that after going through this course, you are going to be just as excited as I am.
-Before we jump into the actual App, I would like to spend a few minutes talking about a couple of things.
-Who I am, why I love Color, and what you are going to get out of this course.
-So who am I?
-Well I am a colorist, I have worked on major shows for networks like Discovery Channel, National Geographic.
-But I have also done a lot of corporate work.
+- [Voiceover] Hi, welcome to Lynda.com's Getting Started with Apple's Color.
+I'm Robbie Carman.
+First things first.
+I'm so excited to start to explore color with you, and I know that after going through this course, you're going to be just as excited as I am.
+Before we jump into the actual app, I'd like to spend a few minutes talking about a couple things.
+Who I am, why I love Color, and what you're going to get out of this course.
+So, who am I?
+Well, I'm a colorist.
+I've worked on major shows for networks like Discovery Channel, National Geographic, but I've also done a lot of corporate work.

 Grading for everyone.
 Finally we have a solution in Color that allows everyone to color grade.
-No longer we are limited to million dollar solutions that only be a league of the postproduction, well, can afford.
-Integrated Workflow; this is perhaps the best thing I like about Color because now we have a solution that's integrated with the rest of the Final Cut Studio applications.
-And of course, it's from Apple.
-And how can you not love a product when it is from Apple?
+No longer are we limited to million-dollar solutions that only the elite of the post-production world can afford.
+Integrated workflow.
+This is perhaps the best thing I like about Color.
+Because now we have a solution that's integrated with the rest of the Final Cut Studio applications.
+And of course it's from Apple, and how can you not love a product when it's from Apple?
 So what is this course all about?
 Well, this course is understanding the color correction process.

-It's about getting projects form Final Cut Pro to Color.
+It's about getting projects from Final Cut Pro to Color.
 It's about learning the basics of the Color interface.
-What things are called and what they do?
+What things are called and what they do.
 It's about making primary and secondary corrections to our footage.
-And ultimately, it's about getting our project from Color back to Final Cut Pro.
-So once again, I am very excited for the opportunity to start exploring Color with you.
-In the next two lessons, we will get some background information about what is color correction?
-And take a brief look at color correction in Final Cut Pro versus Color.
-And then in the next five lessons, we will jump into Color and get ours hand dirty.
-Thanks again for joining me, Robbie Carman, and lynda.com in Getting Started with Apple Color.
+And, ultimately, it's about getting our project from Color back to Final Cut Pro.
+So once again, I'm very excited for the opportunity to start exploring color with you.
+In the next two lessons, we'll get some background information about what is color correction, and take a brief look at color correction in Final Cut Pro versus Color.
+And then in the next five lessons, we'll jump into Color and get our hands dirty.